PandABlocks/PandABlocks-client/docs/reference/api.rst

     There is a `Command` subclass for every sort of command that can be sent to the `ControlConnection` of a PandA.
-Many common actions can be accomplished with a simple `Get` or `Put`, but some convenience commands like `GetBlockInfo`, `GetFields`, etc. are provided that parse output into specific classes.
+Many common actions can be accomplished with a simple `Get` or `Put`, but some convenience commands like `GetBlockInfo`, `GetFieldInfo`, etc. are provided that parse output into specific classes.